scroll to top

 Requests

-Chatham Area Public Library resident and family cardholders may place a request for any circulating item that is available in the SHARE database either directly through their online account in the public access catalog on the Library’s website or with the assistance of the Library Staff.
+Chatham Area Public Library resident cardholders may place a request for any circulating item that is available in the SHARE database either directly through their online account in the public access catalog on the Library’s website or with the assistance of the Library Staff.

 The Library Staff will attempt to notify the patron when the requested item becomes available.
 The information is also available through a patron’s online account.
 The requested item will be held for seven days for the patron.
 After that time, the item is made available for circulation or returned to the lending library.